helloRupa/articles/mass_create_records_rails/mass_create_records_rails.md

 }
 ```

-We can now post multiple Bands at once to the database and send error messages when things go wrong!
+We can now post multiple Bands at once to the database and send custom error messages when things go wrong!

 ## Summary
 Here's a quick rundown of how to post multiple records embedded in an HTTP request with a single request: